-Your practice’s reputation will be significant in negotiating future insurance contract rates.
-Have a system for regular conducting regular patient satisfaction surveys.
+Your practice’s reputation, along with your value proposition in healthcare, will be significant in negotiating future insurance contract rates.
+Have a system for regularly conducting patient satisfaction surveys.
 Gather feedback on your practice’s reputation through hospital administrators and referring physicians.

 Suppose your practice is the only care provider in your medical specialty in your location (or is known for specialized care), that gives you some negotiation leverage.
 Insurers offer more flexible contract terms in areas with little or no coverage.